nekrut/BMMB554/hugo/content/post/topic4.md

 # Next...

-In the next lecture we will learn about speeding sequence searches with indexing and talk about [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi).
+In the next lecture we will learn about speeding sequence searches with indexing and talk about mappers.